c-sp/age/docs/age/cycles-state.md

 Do not confuse this with a CPU instruction, which can consist of multiple CPU operations.
 There are 1048576 M-cycles per second for DMG and CGB.
-For CGB double speed we have 2097152 M-cycles per second.
+For CGB double speed there are 2097152 M-cycles per second.

-There are 4 **T-cycles (time cycles)** per machine cycle.
+One M-cycle consists of 4 **T-cycles (time cycles)**.
-Depending on the CGB speed the T-cycle frequency is either 4 Mhz or 8 Mhz.
+Depending on the current CGB speed mode the T-cycle frequency is either 4 Mhz or 8 Mhz.

-For easier event handling and easier real time synchronization AGE uses **T4-cycles (4 Mhz time cycles)** instead of T-cycles.
+Event handling and real time synchronization is implemented using **T4-cycles (4 Mhz time cycles)** instead of T-cycles.
 T4-cycles are fixed at 4 Mhz even in CGB double speed mode.